KathyaGonzalez/KathyaGonzalez/README.md

 ![name](https://github.com/user-attachments/assets/16ba6640-e266-4093-a7ba-22402ba15692)

 <p>I'm a ti and systems engineer with a focus on backend, experience in frontend, and skills in project planning.
-I like to approach development with a integral vision, understanding each phase of the process to create optimal and well structured solutions.
-I have knowledge in the following languages and tools:</p>
+I like to approach development with a integral vision, understanding each phase of the process to create optimal and well structured solutions.</p>

+### Languages and tools
 <div align="left">
     <div align="center">
         <img